268-269 Tottenham Court Road,

 Occasional live shows from 1957 included one week of performances by Sophie Tucker in April 1957.
 Tommy Steele played for a week in May 1957.
 Judy Garland appeared from 16th October until 16th November 1957 in her one woman show.
 These live shows interrupted the films until the cinema closed on 28th December 1957 with the Norman Wisdom film “Just My Luck”.
 It staged one final stage production when one month of performances of “The Broken Date” performed by Le Ballet-Theatre Paris was staged in February 1958.

-A Todd-AO system was installed with a screen 46 feet wide screen and the balcony(upper circle) seating level was closed off and converted into offices.
+A Todd-AO system was installed with a screen 46 feet wide screen that had a 5 feet curvature.
+The balcony(upper circle) seating level was closed off and converted into offices.
 The cinema now had 2,172 seats in stalls and dress circle levels.
 A new projection box was built at the rear of the orchestra stalls that was equipped with 35mm/70mm Phillips projectors.
 The Dominion Theatre began a new life as a ‘Roadshow’ cinema from 21st April 1958 with the record breaking run of 4 years 22 weeks which was achieved for "South Pacific".
 The same print was used throughout its run, which closed on 30th September 1962.
 This was followed by “Porgy and Bess” presented in Todd-AO.
 "Cleopatra" followed for another long run and then "Sound of Music" which ran from 29th March 1965 to 31st June 1968.
 Following a redecoration, Julie Andrews in “Star” had its world premiere on 18th July 1968 but its subsequent run was not a great success.

 On 8th November 1981, it returned to live shows with just occasional films ("Star Wars-Return of the Jedi" in June 1983).